-The Federal Perkins Loan is an educational loan with a low (5%) fixed interest rate for students who have exceptional financial need.
+The Federal Perkins Loan Program is a low 5% fixed interest loan to help students with exceptional need to meet their educational expenses.
 Loan amounts awarded within the Los Angeles Community College District are determined by individual colleges and the availability of funds.
-A six unit minimum enrollment (approved units for students with approved Extension Petitions) may be required at your financial aid processing school for Federal Perkins Loan eligibility.

-Repayment begins nine (9) months after the borrower graduates, withdraws, or ceases to be enrolled at least halftime.
+Repayment begins nine (9) months after the borrower graduates, withdraws, or ceases to be at least in half-time studies, and can be extended to ten (10) years and nine (9) months after such date.
 A repayment period can be extended to 10 years.
 During the repayment period, five percent (5%) interest is charged on the unpaid balance of the loan principal.
-A sample repayment schedule is provided below.
-In the sample case, the loan is for \$1,000 and is being repaid on a quarterly basis at the rate of \$120 per payment: